 Once miners receive bitcoin, they are given a digital key to the bitcoin addresses.
 You can use this digital key to access and validate or approve transactions.

-- Hardware wallets.
-You can use a USB devices created specifically to store bitcoin electronically and your private address keys.
+Hardware wallets.
+You can use a USB device created specifically to store bitcoin electronically and your private address keys.

 Are people still making money mining bitcoin?

 Making money mining bitcoin is much more difficult today.
-Some of the issues contributing to this difficult include:
+The following are some of the issues contributing to this difficulty:

 The rising costs of mining effectively and competing against large mining pools have made it harder for the hobbyist to profit on mining bitcoin.

-You will not likely mine enough bitcoin to recoup your initial investment in equipment and electricity.
+It’s virtually impossible to mine enough bitcoin to recoup your initial cost of equipment and electricity.
 But if you’re not so concerned about making a buck, you could have fun panning for this cool currency.